cs-ed/edtech-plan-stevewalston/README.md

      * Returned work with scores and comments
      * Private comments through CodeHS or Google Classroom

+In regards to grading, students will earn points(marks) primarily through their efforts during class time.
+Specifically:
+  * Active/engaged participation in the presentation and example problems section of each class.
+Recorded by the teacher manually.
+  * Active/engaged participation in the exercises section.
+Recorded by the teacher manually.
+  * Score(s) on submitted answers/results.
+Recorded by the teacher manually.
+The recorded marks may then be combined and entered into the Synergy student information system so students, parents and school staff can see progress and comments.

 Some lessons also contain Quizzes and Free-response questions to vary the activities and learning opportunities during class periods.
 A customisable feature of CodeHS.com is that teachers may add extra assignments, of varying types, to any unit through a simple interface.

 Another powerful feature of CodeHS.com is that the Checks, Examples and Exercises can be completed through the CodeHS.com course website digitally or pre-printed for students to complete 'off-line' affording the teacher added flexibilty during class time or to provide work for students who miss class due to illness, travel, short-term independent study, etc.